 Certain derivative assets and derivative liabilities are subject to netting arrangements and, in practice, are settled on a net basis.
 However, these do not meet the criteria to be presented on a net basis.
-As such, the derivative assets and derivative liabilities are presented separately in the unaudited condensed interim consolidated statements of financial position.
+As such, the derivative assets and derivative liabilities are presented separately in the consolidated statements of financial position.

 The WSIB does not designate any of the derivatives in a qualifying hedge accounting relationship but uses derivatives for economic hedging purposes.
-The notional amounts in the table below are not recorded as assets or liabilities in the WSIB's unaudited condensed interim consolidated financial statements as they represent the reference amounts to which a rate or a price is applied to determine the amount of cash flows to be exchanged.
+The notional amounts in the table below are not recorded as assets or liabilities in the WSIB's consolidated financial statements as they represent the reference amounts to which a rate or a price is applied to determine the amount of cash flows to be exchanged.
 Notional amounts do not represent the potential gains or losses associated with market risks and are not indicative of the credit risks associated with derivative financial instruments.

-Notes to Condensed Interim Consolidated Financial Statements December 31, 2021 Unaudited (millions of Canadian dollars)
+Notes to Consolidated Financial Statements December 31, 2021 (millions of Canadian dollars)